Is Catania safe to visit? A comprehensive safety guide

 Catania’s public transportation system is efficient and reasonably safe and comfortable.
 It serves the historic center and the surrounding area.
 There’s no reason to be concerned about your safety when taking public transport, but you still need to keep an eye on your belongings, as pickpockets and thieves lurk around crowded train stations.
 They will target those that are visibly out of place and lost or swamped with huge bags.

 It's not recommended to take public transportation late at night, so hail a cab instead.
 Check to ensure that you’re getting on a registered cab from a reputable taxi company.
-Besides being aware of taxi scams, watch out for crazy drivers who don’t follow traffic laws.

 Important emergency numbers in Catania